web-ghoul/sabaa/frontend/README.md

 New Edits :
 1- Company Info Name (Done)
 2- Transaction Number will be unique (Backend)
-3- Approved is Updated Process
+3- Approved is Updated Process (Done)
 4- Employee is Created After Approved Transaction  (Backend) 5- When Add New Transaction If Employee is Already Exist (Check With Four Things [Name , Gender , Nationality , DOB]) Continue And Updated on Existence Employee and if Employee is Exist Continue his Info at transaction  (Backend)
 6- Solve Problem Of Empty String For UID , Emirates ID and Person Code at Owners, Customers ,  Pros and Transaction  (Backend)
 7- When Create Employee With Transaction and when try open it , i got "Invalid value for _id: GULF PREFAB HOUSING!"
 (Backend)
-8- Make Default Value of Status Date is Current Date 9- Make Disable Input at transaction => label
-10- Lc Expire Date , Status and Person Code aren't come from Transaction at Employee  (Backend) 11- Status of Employee will named LC Status
-12- Link Employee With Company After Approved  (Backend) 13- Show All Card Types at Employee Form
+8- Make Default Value of Status Date is Current Date (Done) 9- Make Disable Input at transaction => label (Done) 10- Lc Expire Date , Status and Person Code aren't come from Transaction at Employee  (Backend) 11- Status of Employee will named LC Status  (Done) 12- Link Employee With Company After Approved  (Backend) 13- Show All Card Types at Employee Form (Done)
-14- Set Transaction Number After LC Expire Date
-15- Policy Number and Expire Date at Medical Insurance and OLFE when empty them at updated are not Changed To be Empty  (Backend)
+14- Set Transaction Number After LC Expire Date  (Done) 15- Policy Number and Expire Date at Medical Insurance and OLFE when empty them at updated are not Changed To be Empty  (Backend)
-16- Set Company Name , Name , Person Code , LC Number , LC Expire Date and LC Status  and  will be labeled at top of new LC Form
+16- Set Company Name , Name , Person Code , LC Number , LC Expire Date and LC Status  and  will be labeled at top of new LC Form  (Done)
-17- set Default Value of LC Status is Active
-18- UID is Required at LC Form
+17- set Default Value of LC Status is Active  (Done) 18- UID is Required at LC Form  (Done)
-19- If Search on Transaction at LC From with LC Number , iF Found Employee with Transaction Number and Transaction Status is "In Process" , it will updated on it
+19- If Search on Transaction at LC From with LC Number , iF Found Employee with Transaction Number and Transaction Status is "In Process" , it will updated on it (Done)
-20- At LC Form , Make Default Value of Transaction Date will be Current Date 21- Transaction Status will be approved or cancel according to Card Type 22- At Logs of Transaction appear "ChangeStatusExpire About to be Changed at Alerts"  (Backend) 23- Remove Change Status Date From Renew LC Form
+20- At LC Form , Make Default Value of Transaction Date will be Current Date  (Done) 21- Transaction Status will be approved or cancel according to Card Type 22- At Logs of Transaction appear "ChangeStatusExpire About to be Changed at Alerts"  (Backend) 23- Remove Change Status Date From Renew LC Form